Bill Wyman on The Birth of the Rolling Stonesby Dennis Elsas

 The former Stones bassist says it stemmed from Brian Jones’ love of the blues: ‘He created the band.
 It was his idea’

 The group referred to as “The World’s Greatest Rock ‘n’ Roll Band” is as busy as ever.
 In 2016, they toured Latin America, gave a historic performance in Cuba, were one of the six classic rock headliners at the Desert Trip concerts and on December 2 released their first all-blues album, Blue & Lonesome.

-The Rolling Stones also mounted a career-spanning worldwide exhibit of memorabilia called Exhibitionism, which kicked off in March 2016 in London, moved to New York in November and will visit Sydney, Australia, in 2018, among other major cities.
+The Rolling Stones also mounted a career-spanning worldwide exhibit of memorabilia called Exhibitionism, which kicked off in March 2016 in London, moved to New York in November and will visit Chicago this spring and Sydney, Australia, in 2018, among other major cities.

 On October 24, 2016, former Stones bassist Bill Wyman turned 80.
 Earlier in the year, he announced that he had prostate cancer though it doesn’t appear to have slowed him down.
 On October 28, he performed at an 80th birthday gala at Blues Fest in London with guests that included Robert Plant, Bob Geldof and Mark Knopfler.

 Dennis Elsas is, as many Best Classic Bands readers know, one of the most respected album rock air personalities in the nation.
 From a quarter-century-plus stint as a DJ and music director at New York City’s legendary WNEW-FM to his endeavors today as afternoon drive host at the esteemed WFUV and weekend shifts on SiriusXM’s Classic Vinyl channel (26), and much more (see his bio below), he has earned the regard of listeners and artists alike.
 Dennis occasionally presents his Rock ‘n’ Roll Never Forgets live multimedia show – a real treat that greater New York metro area rock fans should not miss.